-While the utility budget may represent less than two percent of the overall board budget, the active management of the utility portfolio is required to mitigate risk exposure as cost over runs or savings can have a significant impact on the operating budget.
+While the utility budget may represent less than two percent of the overall Board budget, the active management of the utility portfolio is required to mitigate risk exposure as cost over runs or savings can have a significant impact on the operating budget.

-The utility budget will continue to monitored and developed on an annual basis within the Business Services Department in consultation with external agencies as required (consortium, Ministry, OMC Energy Sub-Committee), Executive Council, and brought forward through regular budget deliberations.
+The utility budget will continue to monitored and developed on an annual basis within the Business Services Department in consultation with external agencies as required (consortium, Ministry, OMC Energy Sub-Committee, School Energy Coalition), Executive Council, and brought forward through regular budget deliberations and via the Energy Conservation Working Group.